-prepare their hearts for meaningful discipleship.

-Meet them individually so that you, with godly concern and holy boldness, may explain to them the necessity of discipleship.
+- prepare their hearts for meaningful discipleship. - Meet them individually so that you, with godly concern and holy boldness, may explain to them the necessity of discipleship.

-- Pray with each one and get their agreement to learn with you and two others from the Discipleship Manual. - Call all three together for a time of prayer and commitment for weekly discipleship in your WIN group. - Prayerfully complete the teaching from the WIN Discipleship Manual so that all three will also become dedicated disciples, and each will resolve to begin WIN discipleship groups with three others.
+Pray with each one and get their - Pray with each one and get their agreement to learn with you and two others from the Discipleship Manual. - Call all three together for a time of prayer and commitment for weekly discipleship in your WIN group. - Prayerfully complete the teaching from the WIN Discipleship Manual so that all three will also become dedicated disciples, and each will resolve to begin WIN discipleship groups with three others.